bobby-burns/Clik/README.md

 ## How to contribute
-There are two ways to edit the source and compile to test, the easiest one is by using the Eclipse IDE.
-Here is how:
+There are two ways to edit the source and compile to test.

+### Using Eclipse IDE (easiest)
 * Install and open Eclipse
 	* *Make sure you have the JDK*
 * Clone the repo and put it somewhere you will remember